xwmx/nb/README.md

 ```

 Notebooks are listed above the line, with the current notebook
 highlighted and/or underlined, depending on terminal capabilities.
+By default,
+`nb ls` includes a footer with example commands for easy reference.
+You
+can hide this footer with `nb settings footer`.

 Notes from the current notebook are listed in the order they were last
 modified.
 By default, each note is listed with its id, filename, and an